 Searching for Soul: New York City in the Age of Hyper-Gentrification

-In an era of skyrocketing rents, super-tall buildings, closing independent shops, and chain stores, writers Jeremiah Moss and Sharifa Rhodes-Pitts and cartoonist Julia Wertz talk with New Yorker staff writer Vinson Cunningham about what it means to capture the “soul” of the city even as many longtime New Yorkers question its survival in the face of hyper-gentrification.
+In an era of skyrocketing rents, super-tall buildings, closing independent shops, and chain stores, writers Jeremiah Moss and Sharifa Rhodes-Pitts, and cartoonist Julia Wertz talk with New Yorker staff writer Vinson Cunningham about what it means to capture the “soul” of the city, even as many longtime New Yorkers question its survival.
+Before the discussion, we will screen a documentary short by Christopher Ming Ryan, Joon Fish Market, part of a series of films, Disappearing NYC, about neighborhood shops that are about to close.

 This event is part of Core Conversations, a series of lectures, talks, and tours in which New York City's leading thinkers examine the four key themes of our New York at Its Core exhibition -- diversity, density, money, and creativity -- each through their own unique lens.
 To view all of the programs in the series, click here.